uclcg/uclcg/README.md

 For the coursework submissions, we will provide `.uclcg` files that contain template skeletons for the respective tasks that need to be solved.
 Uncomment the `#define` statements in the first few lines to activate the respective subtasks.
 Put your code between the respective `#ifdef` and hit `ctrl/cmd + s` to update the render view.
-Remember to frequently save your progress.
+Remember to frequently save your progress - to do so, the system provides the 'Save Setup' functionality in the dropdown menu in the upper right corner.

 ## Courseworks